Marco Fuser

-Marco Fuser (born 9 March 1991) was an Italian professional rugby union player who primarily played lock He has also represented Italy at international level on 41 occasions with 1 try.
+Marco Fuser (born 9 March 1991) is a retired Italian professional rugby union player who primarily played lock.
+He has also represented Italy at international level on 41 occasions with 1 try.
 Fuser has previously played for clubs such as Mogliano, Benetton, and Newcastle Falcons in the past.

 Professional career

 From 2012 to 2020, he played for Benetton Treviso.
 From 2020 to 2022, he played for Newcastle Falcons in the Premiership Rugby, first to sign for French team Massy.

 In 2023-24 season he played for Valorugby Emilia in the Italian Serie A Elite.

 In May 2012, Fuser was called up by the Italian national rugby union team against Canada.
 On 14 June, he made his international debut for Italy against Canada for the 2012 Summer Internationals.

 On 24 August 2015, he was named in the final 31-man squad for the 2015 Rugby World Cup.